jumpingjoy/watchnationpro/apple-watch-6-review.md

 Timer: Access the timer by tabbing on the "Timer" app.
 Touch on the "Start" button to start it.
 There are two kinds – Zero to 12 Hrs timer, Zero to 24 Hrs timer.
 You switch into any of these by tabbing firmly on the display screen.

 Stopwatch: Stopwatch App is available on Apple Watch 6.
 Tap the green button to start.
 To record a lap, Tab the white button.
 Tap the red button to stop.
 Use the "Reset" option to reset the stopwatch.
 Sunrise/sunset times: As Sunrise and Sunset times are specifically based on your locations, You can set this in iPhone by going through Settings-> Privacy-> Location services.
-Then smart watch also displays the same while using phone information.
+Then smartwatch also displays the same while using phone information.

 #### How does finding watch/phone work in Apple watch series 6 series?